Measles: Questions and Answers

-Dog licenses are issued by the Division of Animal Disease Prevention.
+Dog licenses are issued by the Animal services program.
 Dog owners must show proof that their pets have had rabies and distemper shots and renew their dog’s license each year.
 Get more information about licensing requirements, fees, and procedures below.

 The DC Code 8-1804 reads as follows:

 (a) An owner who has a dog over the age of four months shall before July 1st of each year, or within 10 days of acquiring the dog, or within 10 days after the dog becomes four months of age, obtain an annual license.
 An owner shall ensure that his dog wears a collar and a license.